Welcome to week 1 of Real Strength!

 You’re probably aware by now these classes are physically demanding, so make sure you’re looking after yourself.
 Unfortunately eating lots of sugar may prevent you from progressing.
 Essentially, sugar is empty calories meaning it doesn’t contain any nutritional benefits and can even stimulate your appetite.

-However, you can still get your sweet chocolate fix with some extra nutrition with this delicious chocolate-orange energy ball recipe by BBC Good Food.
+However, you can still get your sweet chocolate fix with some extra nutrition with this delicious chocolate-orange energy ball.

 It’s these super simple and easy swaps that can really help you to achieve your goals.